tensorflow/tfjs-models/pose-detection/README.md

 Once the detector is ready, you can start using it to detect poses.
 The `estimatePoses` method accepts both image and video in many formats, including:
 `tf.Tensor3D`, `ImageData`, `HTMLVideoElement`, `HTMLImageElement`, `HTMLCanvasElement`.
-By default, the detector detects 1 pose per image, if you want more options, you can pass in an `EstimationConfig` as the second parameter.
+If you want more options, you can pass in an `EstimationConfig` as the second parameter.
 For details, see the README for the model you are interested.

 ```javascript
 const poses = await detector.estimatePoses(image);
 ```

+The returned `poses` list contains detected poses for each individual in the image.
+For single-person models, there will only be one element in the list.
+Currently, only PoseNet supports multi-pose estimation.
+If the model cannot detect any people, the list will be empty.

 `poses` contains a list of poses, how many poses is returned is controlled by the `maxPose` option of the `EstimationConfig` and the model's own limitation.